Note: This blog post was updated in 2021 with more resources and guidelines.

-One of the biggest advantages of a virtual symposium is the ease of connecting with people without ever leaving your seat.
-With the click of a mouse, attendees can tune in to a talk from a leading expert, interact with their colleagues, and visit booths in the exhibit hall.
-As a sponsor or exhibitor, this puts a highly relevant audience within reach, both during -and after- the virtual event.
+Even before the pandemic canceled in-person events, one of the biggest advantages of a virtual symposium is the ease of connecting with people without ever leaving your seat.
+With the click of a mouse, attendees can tune in to a talk from a leading expert, interact with peers from other organizations, and visit booths in virtual exhibit halls.
+As a sponsor or exhibitor, this puts a highly relevant audience within reach, both during and after the virtual event.

-It’s easy to stay in touch with leads generated at virtual trade shows because every attendee who registers provides detailed contact information, including their name, title, industry, and e-mail.
-There’s no need to collect (and retain) business cards.
-In addition, – and the key benefit of participating in such an event, – each time someone visits your virtual booth, you can see what collateral material they downloaded, providing insight into the products and services that interest them most.
+It’s easy to stay in touch with leads generated at virtual trade shows because every attendee who registers provides detailed contact information, including their title, industry, and most importantly for your nurture campaigns, their email.
+In addition, and often the key benefit of participating in such an event, each time someone visits your virtual booth, you can see what collateral they downloaded, providing insight into the products and services that interest them most.
 You can also learn about their interests based on which talks they attended, and use their digital footprints to help nurture the sales process.
+Finally, virtual events simply make it easier for more people to attend.
+Such as scientists early on in their career who are not yet on the conference circuit, bu t are just as important to build relationships with.

 Organize Your Leads